yifanz/CSM213B/README.md

 The script should be invoked with the following pattern `ntb_firmware_update <firmware binary> <IP address of device>`.
 Remember to replace the `192.168.50.165` from the example above with the IP address of your device and the `./build/ntb_anchor.bin` with the path of the firmware you want to load.

+Upon reset, the device will wait 20 seconds for firmware update requests before entering the currently loaded program.

+## References

+## Attributions